On Google Mentoring

 I had to add an environment variable to a Gradle build at work, but the Gradle task I used does not support setting environment variables.

-TLDR: add it to the gradlew script.
+TLDR: add it to the gradlew

 After upgrading to macOS Big Sur (11.2), I had to use Python 3.6 and Matplotlib 2.2.5.
 It turned out to take more time than anticipated.
 I use Pyenv to manage multiple Python versions and Homebrew as a general package manager.

 Code compatibility between Python 2 and Python 3 is tedious.
-I have recently stumbled upon some unexpected behavior when using unicode (Python 2) and str (Python 3) for string formatting and exceptions.
+I have recently stumbled upon some unexpected behavior when using unicode

 Having different Git repositories with different identities, I used to configure Git for every repository I checked out.
-I recently stumbled upon the Git includeIf which allows loading an overriding configuration file depending on the repository location.
+I recently stumbled upon the Git includeIf

 A project I worked on had a Git repository behind a Citrix NetscalerGateway and only accessible over http.
 It was at first impossible to clone the repository, but Git has an option to bypass that.

-A supplier has given a couple of jars to add to our java project which uses Spring Boot and Maven.
+A supplier has given a couple of jars to add to our Java project which uses Spring Boot and Maven.
 Those files are not published in any Maven repository and we do not have one at work yet.
 There are several different ways to add them.

 I recently got a prescription for full time glasses and chose rimless glasses.
 After a few months of wearing them, I got tired of the “mostly” invisible look, so I started looking for something that would best fit my tastes.